Dost Muhammad Khan (judge)

 As Chief Justice of Peshawar High Court and justice at the Supreme Court, Justice D.M.
-Khan's judicial interpretation has been described as nationalist and moderate leanings when he delivered several major judgments: terming drone strikes as "war crimes’" ordering the government to raise the issue at the UN; a lifelong disqualification of former president Pervez Musharraf from contesting elections; declaring fuel adjustment charges illegal; taking suo motu notice of women being barred from voting and ordering missing persons be shifted to internment centers.
-His other achievement include: Alternative dispute resolution (ADR) System, Online complaint system and mobile courts.
+Khan's judicial interpretation has been described as nationalist and moderate leanings when he delivered several major judgments: terming drone strikes as "war crimes" and ordering the government to raise the issue at the UN; a lifelong disqualification of former president Pervez Musharraf from contesting elections; declaring fuel adjustment charges illegal; taking suo motu notice of women being barred from voting and ordering missing persons be shifted to internment centers.
+His other achievements include establishment of an alternative dispute resolution (ADR) System, an online complaint system and mobile courts.

 On 5 June 2018, Dost Muhammad Khan was appointed as caretaker Chief Minister of Khyber Pakhtunkhwa and he assumed office on 6 June 2018.

 Early life and education

 Khan was born on 20 March 1953 in Bannu District of Khyber Pakhtunkhwa.
 He received his early education from Government High School No. 1, Bannu.
 He graduated from the Government Post Graduate College, Bannu in 1974 and obtained law degree from Government Sindh Muslim Law College, Karachi in 1976.

-In June, 2008, he attended the Course "on Reducing Delay in Justice, Administration of Justice and Court Management" held by RIPA International, London, United Kingdom.
-He also attended Conference at Washington-DC on sharing of Judicial Experience on Intellectual Property Rights & International Commercial Arbitration held in October–November, 2010.
+In June 2008, he attended the Course "on Reducing Delay in Justice, Administration of Justice and Court Management" held by RIPA International, London, United Kingdom.
+He also attended Conference at Washington, D.C. on sharing of Judicial Experience on Intellectual Property Rights & International Commercial Arbitration held in October–November 2010.